 If you want to know where the cool cats hang out, cross over La Rambla into the less polished area of El Raval.
 Here you can get your modern art fix at Richard Meier’s monumental MACBA, snoop around Gaudí's medievalist Palau Güell or just wander through the colourful graffiti-marked streets like a local.

 The Montjuïc Magic Fountain isn’t just any old fountain: it’s an all-singing, all-dancing affair and probably one of the most elaborate water features you’ll see in all of Spain.
-As water jets out of the 3,600 pieces of tubing and 4,500 bulbs pulsate to the tune of ‘1812 Overture’ or Freddie Mercury, you’ll want nothing more than to grab a beer, sit back and enjoy the show.
+As water jets out of the 3,600 pieces of tubing, and 4,500 bulbs pulsate to the tune of ‘1812 Overture’ or the vocals of Freddie Mercury, you’ll want nothing more than to grab a beer, sit back and enjoy the show.

 Bask in the setting of some of the finest things to have ever happened on a football pitch – most of them coming from the feet of little Lionel Messi.
 A pre-match tour at Barça's home stadium includes views of the field, a nosy in the press room, and a snoop around the away side’s changing room.
 The scale of Camp Nou is frankly out of this league and will win round even the most reluctant of football fans.

-Those looking to get back to nature can have a bloomin’ marvellous time eyeing up Mediterranean flora and fauna at Barcelona’s beautiful botanical gardens.
-Plus, if you get bored with the sculpted planting there are gorgeous sea views to soak up too.
+Those looking to get back to nature can have a bloomin’ marvellous time eyeing up Mediterranean flora and fauna at Barcelona’s beautiful Jardí Botànic on Montjuïc.
+Plus, if you somehow manage to get bored with the sculpted planting there are gorgeous sea views to soak up too.

 For the most spectacular views over Barcelona, trek to the top of Turó de la Rovira hill in the district of El Carmel.
 You’ll get a sweat on for sure, but seeing Barcelona laid out like a holiday brochure will be worth those aching limbs.